 Time to Pay support guide

-On the introduction of the COVID-19 lockdown in March 2020 HMRC was very supportive and agreed typically 3 month deferrals of PAYE, NIC, corporation tax and certain other indirect taxes with minimal information from taxpayers in support of these requests.
+This reflects the very supporting stance that HMRC has taken since the first COVID-19 lockdown in March 2020 when it agreed typically 3-month deferrals of PAYE, NIC, corporation tax and certain other indirect taxes with minimal information from taxpayers in support of these requests.
 Specific deferral options were also announced to support individuals and businesses who were struggling to pay their tax liabilities due to financial distress.
 Further to this support, HMRC put its debt collection activities on hold.

 Throughout the pandemic, HMRC announced further extensions of TTPAs were possible and whilst they began to request more information to evidence the need for such arrangements, overall HMRC remained supportive to those who required assistance.